 XUnit patterns

-Monday 8 January 2007This is close to 18 years old.
+Monday 8 January 2007This is almost 18 years old.
 Be careful.

 Martin Fowler has updated his Mocks Aren’t Stubs article.
 It looks like a good introduction to a deep understanding of mock object testing.
 I was particularly struck by the definitions of dummy, fake, stub, and mock objects: